Unlock the Cognitive Benefits of Drawing: From Stress Relief to Enhanced Focus

 These functions are all associated with different areas of the brain, and engaging them simultaneously can lead to increased brain activity.

-As you plan and execute a drawing, you may find yourself considering different options and making decisions about what lines and shapes to use, how to create specific effects, or how to achieve a desired look.
-This process of creative problem-solving can lead to increased brain activity as you consider different possibilities and make decisions.
+As you plan and execute a drawing, you are considering different options and making decisions about what lines and shapes to use, how to create specific effects, or how to achieve a desired look.
+This process of creative problem-solving engages your brain and ups brain activity as you consider different possibilities and make decisions.

 In drawing, when done at a high level, it is certain that one must be fully present, and focused on the act of placing marks on paper – since many design choices have to be made for with each pen stroke such as location, line shape and size, color, value, pressure, speed of movement and so on.
 This ability to make quick decisions and execute on multiple levels of complexity all at once likely stimulates the brain to adapt to processing and acting intuitively towards a certain goal.